-The Late Triassic Red Stock (see figure 7.4a), which hosts the Red-Chris deposit, is an ENE-elongate intrusion, about 5 kilometres long by up to 1.5 km wide at surface.
-The intrusion tapers to narrow dikes in the northeast and in the far west.
-The stock's northern contact is steep, around 80° on average, dipping either north or south, and may be faulted, in part (see figure 7.4b).
+The Late Triassic Red Stock (Fig. 7.4), which hosts the Red Chris deposit, is an ENE-elongate intrusion about 6.5 kilometres long by up to 1.5 km wide at surface.
+The intrusion tapers to fingers of dikes in the northeast and in the far west.
+The stock's northern contact is steep, generally dipping around 80° to the north (Fig. 7.5), and may be faulted in part.
+Basaltic volcanics and volcaniclastics are the predominant Stuhini Group country rocks along the northern margin in the centre of the stock.
+Elsewhere along the stock's margin, it is in contact with Stuhini Group feldspathic sandstone and siltstone.
+Drilling and mapping in these marginal rocks reveals recrystallization to siliceous and quartz-biotite-K-feldspar hornfels due to contact metamorphism, and zones of hydrothermal microbreccia locally.